jdmichaud/domos/host/docker/buildroot/README.md

 0. Run the container as interactive
 1. Specify a volume in the container pointing to this directory, in order for the buildroot process to have access to the overlays, configs, etc...
-The buildroot configs expect this buildroot folder to be at `../`
+The buildroot configs expect this buildroot folder to be at `../` from the checked out folder
 2. Specify an output folder, which will allow the host to provide it as an NFS folder to the raspberry board (TODO: embed and NFS in the container to avoid this step)